yezz123/authx/docs/configuration/auth/jwt.md

     payload = await jwt_backend.decode_token(token)
 ```

-__Notes:__ : For testing this function, you can Mock the `cache_backend` & assert the payload, to understand you can check the Tests [core/jwt.py](https://github.com/yezz123/AuthX/blob/main/tests/core/test_core_jwt.py).
+__Notes:__ : For testing this function, you can mock the `cache_backend` and assert the payload, to understand you can check the Tests [core/jwt.py](https://github.com/yezz123/AuthX/blob/main/tests/core/test_core_jwt.py).

 Now, lets create the Function used to decode access tokens.